gothmate/time-tracking-dashboard/README.md

 ### What I learned

-I used this chalenge to preview my working time in each fase of the development and to learn Saas workflow.
+I used this challenge to preview my working time in each fase of the development and to learn Saas workflow.

 ### Continued development